deanrather/mmo-pong/readme.txt

-This is a Java MMO I started writing back in 2006.
+This is a Pong MMO I started writing back in 2006.
 I don't remember if I ever got it working, but it looks like instead of actually using a database it was saving to flat files (one for the ball and one for each player...).
 Anyways, have a peek.